mitkrieg/predicting-housing-prices/README.md

 ## Methods

 After an initial Exploratory Data Analysis was formed using various viusalizations, additional features were engineered including, bedrooms per bathroom, bedrooms per square footage, age of the house, and city among others.
 Then, seven models were created using Multiple Linear Regression.
-Each progressive model different methods for feature selection was chosen and teh R^2 and RMSE values were tracked to ultimately chose the best model, monitoring for statistical significance of various features and any possible multicolinearity between features.
+Each progressive model used different methods for feature selection each time.
+R^2 and RMSE values were tracked to ultimately chose the best model, monitoring for statistical significance of various features and any possible multicolinearity between features.

 ## Results